Rwanda cannot stop migrants leaving and attempting fresh journeys to UK

 Rwanda will not be facilitating journeys back to the UK, and will only offer those to other nations where migrants have the right to enter or reside.

-The home secretary has told parliament that the aim of the programme is to remove “inadmissible” asylum seekers who cross the English Channel in small boats and other dangerous means, in order to deter the journeys and “break up these smuggling gangs”.
+The home secretary, Priti Patel, has told parliament that the aim of the programme is to remove “inadmissible” asylum seekers who cross the English Channel in small boats and other dangerous means in order to deter the journeys and “break up these smuggling gangs”.

-But there is no evidence of the deterrent effect and asylum seekers who were previously sent to Rwanda by Israel told how they left and rejoined smuggling routes to Europe.
+There is no evidence of the deterrent effect, however, and asylum seekers who were previously sent to Rwanda by Israel told of how they left and rejoined smuggling routes to Europe.

 Ms Picard said the UK agreement was “completely different” from the one later ruled unlawful by Israel’s supreme court.